jorisroovers/gitlint/docs/home/getting_started.md

 3: B3 Line contains hard tab characters (\t): "Lines typically need to have 	a max length, meaning that they can't exceed a preset number of characters, usually 80 or 120. "
 ```
 !!! note
     The returned exit code equals the number of errors found.
-[Some exit codes are special](index.md#exit-codes).
+[Some exit codes are special](exit_codes.md).

 ## Configuration

 Gitlint can be configured via a ` .gitlint` file, CLI or environment variables - a short sample is provided below.

-For in-depth documentation of general and rule-specific configuration options, refer to the [Configuration](configuration/index.md) and [Rules](rules/index.md) pages.
+For in-depth documentation of general and rule-specific configuration options, refer to the [Configuration](../configuration/index.md) and [Rules](../rules/index.md) documentation.

 === ":octicons-file-code-16:  .gitlint"